 How Much Do Social Media Ads Cost?

-Ad quality also matters.
-Well‑crafted images and relevant targeting can lower your CPC or CPM.
-If you’re a print‑on‑demand business owner, you might start with $10–$15 per day on one platform to gather data.
-Then you can shift more budget to the top performers.
+Costs vary by platform, audience, and other factors.
+Some platforms charge per click (CPC), others per thousand impressions (CPM), and some offer both.
+Ad quality matters too - well-crafted images and relevant targeting can lower your CPC or CPM.
+If you are a print-on-demand business owner, you might start with $10-$15 per day on one platform to gather data, then shift more budget to the top performers.

 CPC and CPM Breakdown by Platform

-Here’s a clear breakdown of CPM and CPC for Social media advertising for each platform.
+Here is a clear breakdown of CPM and CPC for social media advertising on each major platform, at a glance:

 Tips to Maximize Small Budgets